hangrybear666/10-devops-bootcamp__kubernetes/README.md

 -----

 <details closed>
 <summary><b>1.
-Replicated SpringBoot Java & phpmyadmin Deployment with MySQL StatefulSet & PVC Block Storage, accessed via Ingress nginx-controller - started via kubectl apply commands</b></summary>
+Write & Read (asynchronous row-based) replicated MySQL StatefulSet & PVC Block Storage with replicated SpringBoot Java & phpmyadmin Deployment, accessed via Ingress nginx-controller - started via kubectl apply commands</b></summary>

 a.
 Create an Account on the Linode Cloud and then Create a Kubernetes Cluster https://cloud.linode.com/kubernetes/clusters named `test-cluster` in your Region without High Availability (HA) Control Plane to save costs.
 Adding 3 Nodes with 2GB each on a shared CPU is sufficient.